 The County and City Management Association (CCMA) is the “representative voice” of the local government management network.
 Its members are Chief Executives of the County and City Councils and the Assistant Chief Executives of Dublin City Council.

-Each Committee, which is made up of County and City Council Chief Executives and Directors of Service / Heads of Finance, interfaces with senior management of the Department of the Housing, Planning, Community and Local Government (DHPCLG) and other relevant Departments and organisations.
+Each Committee, which is made up of County and City Council Chief Executives and Directors of Service / Heads of Finance, interfaces with senior management of the Department of the Housing, Local Government and Heritage and other relevant Departments and organisations.
 The CCMA represents its members on external committees, steering groups and organisations and develops evidence-based positions and makes submissions on relevant issues.

 Objectives of the CCMA